 Most prepaid business cards do not offer rewards on either the master account or on employee credit cards.
-You may find rewards of up to 1.5% cash back if you choose a business secured credit card, which acts similarly to a prepaid business card in that your credit limit is determined by a cash deposit.
+You may find rewards of up to 1.5% cash back if you choose a business secured credit card, which acts similarly to a prepaid business card in that a cash deposit determines your credit limit.

 Both small business credit cards and corporate credit cards may offer rewards of up to 5% back in certain spending categories.
 You may also receive benefits like free airport lounge access on both types of cards.

-Since the prepaid business card account is funded by your cash, your risk is limited to how much money is in your account at any one time.
+Since your cash funds the prepaid business card account, your risk is limited to how much money is in your account at any one time.
 Many prepaid business cards also come with daily spending limits of between $5,000 and $25,000, which also limits your risk.

 Some prepaid cards allow you to set employee credit card spending restrictions by day or merchant category.
-And, you can receive alerts for every transaction, along with daily or weekly balance updates.
+You can receive alerts for every transaction, along with daily or weekly balance updates.

 Neither small business credit cards nor corporate credit cards have daily spending limits, although you’ll be subject to credit limits.
 Still, both types of cards offer spending restrictions and employee tracking, although corporate cards may have a more robust suite of monitoring tools.

-Prepaid business cards for employees are backed by a business owner’s cash.
+A business owner’s cash backs prepaid business cards for employees.
 There’s no risk to the card issuer, and the business owner won’t be required to provide a personal guarantee.
 Since this isn’t a credit card, there is no required credit check, either.
 Employees can only spend the funds available on the card, which can offer protection against employee fraud and limit the owner’s risk.

-Where to Get Prepaid Business Cards for Employees
+Where to Get Prepaid Business Employee Credit Cards